bondgifts/python-smartypants/README.rst

 python-smartypants
 ==================

+*This package is deprecated: We no longer actively develop this library.
+Note that there are several issues that creep up when using unicode with this package---you've been warned!*

 SmartyPants is a tool for converting plain ASCII punctuation characters into "smart" HTML entities, such as "straight" quotes into "curly" quotes and "---" into em-dashes.